k8-proxy/aws-jmeter-test-engine/jmeter-icap-poc/cloudformation/README.md

 `duration` is the duration of the test.
 Default value 900 seconds

-`endpoint_url`is the ICAP server URL.
+`endpoint_url` is the ICAP server URL.
 Default value is gw-icap-k8s-a0c293ac.hcp.uksouth.azmk8s.io

 `inlfux_host` is the IP address or hostname of the Influx DB

+`prefix` is the prefix used in the cloudformation stack name

 Based on the values passed for total_users and users_per_instance, number of instances required will be calculated.
 The total users will be equally divided among all the instances.